Leveraging Social Determinants of Health in Alzheimer's Research Using LLM-Augmented Literature Mining and Knowledge Graphs: Results

 Here, we consider a list of predefined AD-related genes and assess how well our SDoH KG can help with recovering targeted AD-related biological relationships.
 We selected 17 genes (listed in Table 4) from the top 20 AD-related genes, as three were absent in the PrimeKG~\cite{chandak2023building}.
 For each of them, we used STRING v12.0~\cite{szklarczyk2023string} to find its connection with other genes, focusing exclusively on experimentally validated edges.
 These edges were then used to create the masked datasets.
 We follow the same experiment settings as the random mask task above, and also compare the performance of subPrimeKG and SDoHenPKG.
 Table \ref{tab:result2} presents the results of this task.

 As we can see in Table \ref{tab:result2}, SDoHenPKG, which incorporates SDoH, generally outperformed subPrimeKG in predicting gene relationships, as demonstrated by higher MRR values across all the selected genes.
 The p-values indicate statistically significant improvements in predictive performance for several genes with SDoHenPKG.
 Specifically, genes like TREM2, BIN1, CR1, SPI1, INPP5D, ABI3, and C7 showed significant improvements, validating the integration of SDoH into the KG.
-This result strongly supports the benefit of incorporating SDoH data into etiology research, particularly for complex diseases like Alzheimer's where biological and social factors are closely interlinked.
+This result shows that SDoH knowledge augments gene-gene link predictions, suggesting that social factors influence gene interactions relevant to AD pathology, which strongly supports the benefit of incorporating SDoH data into etiology research, particularly for complex diseases like Alzheimer's where biological and social factors are closely interlinked.